chessgriffin/obsd-minecraft/README.md

 system, you've configured your $PKG_PATH to pull packages from the mirrors, and you've got a copy of the Minecraft.jar file.

+UPDATE 2014-09-29: qbit also submitted some patches upstream to LWJGL to get it to build natively on OpenBSD.
+I have not tried the patches yet but they look like they should work fine, which might make this writeup unnecessary, especially if they are accepted upstream (hopefully so!).
+Check them out here: https://github.com/LWJGL/lwjgl/pull/54

 ####Preliminary step

 First, a preliminary step common to running java apps on OpenBSD -- the ulimit